mathew-fleisch/rental-coding-challenge/README.md

 # Rental Coding Challenge
 The solution to this [challenge](https://github.com/mathew-fleisch/rental-coding-challenge) was written in PHP and Javascript.
-It is temporarily hosted on my [website](http://mathewfleisch.com/rental-coding-challenge) and the source on github; once the interview process is over, I will remove these sources.
-I developed two views to showcase the application within the [branded website](http://mathewfleisch.com/rental-coding-challenge/rental-calculator.php) framework, and another that [highlights the underlying code](http://mathewfleisch.com/rental-coding-challenge), with default styling.
+It is temporarily hosted on my [website](http://mathewfleisch.com/rental-coding-challenge) and the source on github; **after the interview process is over, I will remove these sources.** I developed two views to showcase the application within the [branded website](http://mathewfleisch.com/rental-coding-challenge/rental-calculator.php) framework, and another that [highlights the underlying code](http://mathewfleisch.com/rental-coding-challenge), with default styling.
 Both the styled and stand-alone versions are mobile responsive and use Bootstrap as a base.

 ## Instructions
  - Click & Drag the Bedroom/Bathroom sliders or type the value within the corresponding text-box until they match the desired values.
 Pressing the up/down keys in the text-boxes will also make the slider values increase/decrease.